tensorflow/transform/docs/api_docs/python/tft/quantiles.md

 * <b>`x`</b>: An input `Tensor`.
-* <b>`num_buckets`</b>: Values in the `x` are divided into approximately equal-sized buckets, where the number of buckets is num_buckets.
-This is a hint.
-The actual number of buckets computed can be less or more than the requested number.
+* <b>`num_buckets`</b>: Values in the `x` are divided into approximately equal-sized buckets, where the number of buckets is `num_buckets`.
+By default, the exact number will be returned, minus one (boundary count is one less).
+    If `always_return_num_quantiles` is False, the actual number of buckets computed can be less or more than the requested number.
 Use the generated metadata to find the computed number of buckets.
 * <b>`epsilon`</b>: Error tolerance, typically a small fraction close to zero (e.g.
     0.01).
 Higher values of epsilon increase the quantile approximation, and hence result in more unequal buckets, but could improve performance,